heathercat123/cursedwindowsupgrades/README.md

 1. Open IDA as an Administrator and, from your new folder, open *sources\\setupcompat.dll*
 1. Allow IDA to search to symbols
 1. Hit ALT and T simultaneously and search for the function *ConX::Setup::Common:CWindowsVersionIsLaterThan*, then select *Find all occurances*
-1. Click on the one with no *Instruction*, scroll all the way to the bottom, then pick the label with *mov eax, 1*
+1. Click on the one with no *Instruction*, scroll all the way to the bottom, and pick the label with *mov eax, 1*
 1. Click on *Edit*, *Patch Program*, then *Change byte*
 1. Change `B8 01` to `B8 00` and hit *OK*
 1. Save